 Is Rawhide Bad for Dogs?
 Here are 5 Better Treats for Your Dog

 Rawhide has been a popular dog treat for decades, but more and more pet parents are asking themselves: is rawhide bad for dogs?
-This article will show you the pros and cons of rawhide chews as well as multiple safe and healthy chewing treat alternatives for your pup.
+This article will show you the pros and cons of rawhide dog chews as well as multiple safe and healthy chewing treat alternatives for your pup.

 What is Rawhide?

 Rawhide is made from the inner layer of an animal’s skin, usually a cow’s.
-After it’s cleaned and processed, it gets turned into all the familiar rawhide treats you see at your local pet store.
+After it’s cleaned and processed, it gets turned into all the familiar rawhide bones you see at your local pet store.

-It’s not surprising that dogs love rawhide – they get to chew and chew on a treat that tastes like beef!
+It’s not surprising that dogs love rawhide—they get to chew and chew on a treat that tastes like beef!

 All of that sounds great, right?
 But is that the whole story?
 Is rawhide truly safe or is rawhide bad for dogs?

-Is Rawhide Bad for Dogs?
+Why Are Rawhide Chews Dangerous for Dogs?

 Manufacturing of Rawhide